StarSkiller/StarSkiller/README.md

 - 👋 Hi, I’m @StarSkiller
-- 👀 I’m interested in computer science.
+- 👀 I’m interested in coding, politics and society, business.
-- 🌱 I’m currently learning informatics (diploma) at the university of Technology Dresden.
+- 🌱 I’m currently studying computer science (diploma) at the university of technology Dresden.
-- 💞️ I’m looking to collaborate on C++ projects with big companies.
+- 💞️ I’m looking to collaborate on C++/Java/Python projects with important companies.
-- 📫 How to reach me: on GitHub
+- 📫 How to reach me: E-Mail.

 <!---
 StarSkiller/StarSkiller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.